-Pupils start off in P.E by developing fundamental movement skills such as; running, jumping and throwing.
-This is to aid the children to become increasingly balanced, coordinated and agile.
-They will also start to compete in co-operative and competitive physical activities.
+Pupils start off in PE by developing fundamental movement skills such as; running, jumping and throwing.
+This is to aid the children in becoming increasingly balanced, coordinated and agile.
+They will also start to compete in cooperative and competitive physical activities.
 This will include attacking and defending and also simple dance patterns.

 The national curriculum for physical education aims to ensure that all pupils:

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.